kc-ml2/hloc_retrieval_test/README.md

 # Image Retrieval Testbed for Indoor Robot Global Localization
----

 This repository is for testing image retrieval methods for robot global localization.
-It provides test on indoor environments from [Matterport3D Dataset](https://niessner.github.io/Matterport/).
+It provides a test on indoor environments from [Matterport3D Dataset](https://niessner.github.io/Matterport/).
 [Hierarchical Localization toolbox (hloc)](https://github.com/cvg/Hierarchical-Localization) is mainly tested for the image retrieval method.

 Following features are implemented.